dojo/widget-core/README.md

 }
 ```

-**Please Note:** Don't use container as the top level application widget, containers always `render` which means that you'll find your application is calling `render` every request animation frame even if there is no need for the `render`.
+**Please Note:** Do not use container as the top level application widget, containers always `render` which means that you will find your application is calling `render` upon every request animation frame, even when there is no need for an additional `render`.

 ### Decorators

-All built-in decorators can be used in non-decorator environments (Either JavaScript/ES6 or a TypeScript project that does not have the experimental decorators configuration set to true in the `tsconfig`) programmatically calling them directly, usually within a Widget classes `constructor`.
+All core decorators provided by widget-core, can be used in non-decorator environments (Either JavaScript/ES6 or a TypeScript project that does not have the experimental decorators configuration set to true in the `tsconfig`) programmatically by calling them directly, usually within a Widget class' `constructor`.

 Example usages: